History of fire safety legislation in the United Kingdom: The Fire Precautions (Workplace) (Amendment) Regulations 1999

-Unfortunately, they did not revoke sections 5 to 9 of the Fire Precautions Act, which required fire certificates; consequently, the legislation now ran in parallel with the Workplace Regulations but secondary to it.
+Unfortunately, they did not revoke sections 5 to 9 of the Fire Precautions Act 1971, which required fire certificates; consequently, the legislation now ran in parallel with the Workplace Regulations but secondary to it.
 Employers or persons having overall control of the workplace were made responsible under the regulations to implement and conduct fire safety risk assessments, also produce a record if they employ more than five people.
-The Fire Brigades enforce the regulations and conduct limited inspections to ensure employers are carrying out their responsibilities.
+The fire brigades enforced the regulations and conducted limited inspections to ensure employers are carrying out their responsibilities.